IGPla/scrapo/README.md

 Return parameters should contain the following

 - parsedResources: a list of Task instances, ready to be stored.
-For example, in a minimal project where you want only the titles of the .html pages, parsedResources will contain a single Task with .html page title as the Content field
+For example, in a minimal project where you want only the titles of the .html pages, parsedResources will contain a single Task with .html page title as the Content field.
+(Important note: if you want to return different resources to be stored, be sure that you provide different URLs, as they will be used as identifiers.
+One common pattern is to use the same URL for all them and append a suffix distinguish each resource coming from the same source)

 - newRawResources: a list of all new resources that should be processed.
 These items will be the base for the next crawling steps.
-The most simple crawler will return here a slice of Task items, each one with URL field pointing to .html file links (href properties of anchor tags)
+The most simple crawler will return here a slice of Task items, each one with URL field pointing to .html file links (href properties of anchor tags).
+It's important to say that URL is the only expected parameter in the Tasks retrieved; the rest of them will be overridden by the crawling process.

 Finally, your processor must be assigned to scrapo project configuration, as follows